tinelix/TDAText/README.md

 ## License
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at http://scripts.sil.org/OFL

+## Repository Layout
+This font repository structure is inspired by Unified Font Repository, modified for the Google Fonts workflow.